Nagendra1997/mesibo-documentation/livestreaming.md

 Mesibo Conferencing and Streaming Platform helps you build applications at scale for teleconferencing, virtual events and webinars, on-demand streaming and more.
 The platform is available both on the cloud and on-premise- at no additional cost.

-Mesibo offers a powerful combination of features to build any kind of conferencing and streaming application , with all the features that you can think of with minimal setup and cost.
+Mesibo offers a powerful combination of features to build any kind of conferencing and streaming application with minimal setup and cost.

-- With efficient load balancing, you can add as many servers as you require to match the demand
+- With efficient load balancing, add as many servers as you need
 - Just under a 700KB memory footprint.
-This means that you can run Mesibo's platform on any server with minimum resources.
-You can even run it on something that fits in your palm -a Raspberry Pi.
+You can run Mesibo's platform on any server with minimum resources, even on something like a Raspberry Pi
 - Supported codecs include VP8, VP9, H.264, H.265, Opus, Opus multichannel for high quality streaming
 - Fine control over all video & audio parameters and user permissions
 - Run the entire platform on your own premise at no additional cost.